tangentsoft/libtabula/README-Linux.txt

     Libtabula frequently comes with Linux distributions as well.
 If your distribution doesn't come with at least Libtabula v4.1, I recommend using the official Libtabula.com packages instead.
-Libtabula++ can be made to run with 4.0 and older, but it takes some work.
+Libtabula can be made to run with 4.0 and older, but it takes some work.

     On Red Hat type systems with yum, say: